How to set up an application

 - Proof of any supplementary courses you might have passed.

 - Proof that you fulfill the language requirements of the programme.

-For a number of programmes it is also required that you upload further enclosures such as a motivational letter, a resume or extensive course descriptions.
+For a number of programmes it is also required that you upload further enclosures such as a motivational letter or a resume.
 When you set up your application for a specific programme, it will be evident what enclosures you have to submit - but you can also check out the subpages regarding entry requirements for each master’s programme.

 If you have a current residence permit you must also upload a scan of both sides of the residence card.

 If you studied your bachelor’s at University of Southern Denmark, Aarhus University, Aalborg University, Roskilde University, Technical University of Denmark, University of Copenhagen or IT University of Copenhagen, you can collect your results via the data exchange function in the application system.
 Please note that courses which you have yet to pass will not appear on the generated transcript.
 The same applies to courses which are not a part of your bachelor’s programme, e.g. supplementary courses.
 You have to upload separate documentation regarding these courses – even if you are a student at University of Southern Denmark.

 We receive enclosures in the languages Danish, Norwegian, Swedish and English.
 If you hold a relevant document in another language, you have to upload the original document along with an official translation or a translation which is signed and stamped by your home university.